 Suture Removal Questions and Answers

+Sutures are used in a variety of surgical procedures to help wounds and incisions heal more quickly.
+Suture material provides the mechanical support that is specifically required to sustain closure.
+Sutures reduced the risk of infection and support the skin and tissues are fused back together.
 Learn about suture removal at Immediate Care of Oklahoma.
-Read our Q&A on the procedure!
-For more information, call us now.
+For more information, contact us now or schedule an appointment online.
+We have convenient locations to serve you in Oklahoma City, OK..
 We serve patients from West Moore OK, Norman (HealthPlex) OK, Norman (24th) OK, Edmond OK, Yukon OK, I-240 & Sooner RD OK, Tecumseh OK, and Bethany OK.

 Table of Contents: